dvangennip/Phototype/Readme.md

 `sudo killall -vs SIGKILL python3`

 ## Visualising data
 Phototype keeps track of user interactions with the device.
 This data is saved in `data.bin` and human-readable `data.log` files in the `phototype` folder (available when the script has run at least once).
 These files are not directly suitable for visual analysis.
-To help with this, a `visualiser.py` script prepares the data to be importing and visualised by a [Processing.py][12] script.
+To help with this, a `visualiser.py` script prepares the data to be importing and visualised by a [Processing.py][13] script.
 Two scripts are included in the `S4DataVisualiser` folders.

 The visualiser scripts expect that user data is provided in unique files, each named `pN_data.bin` (where N denotes a participant number, e.g., p1 or p2).

 ## License
-The source code and models are available under a [CC-BY-NC 3.0 license][13].
+The source code and models are available under a [CC-BY-NC 3.0 license][14].
 You are free to share, copy and redistribute the material in any medium or format, and to adapt it for other uses.
 However, you must give credit and cannot use the code and materials for commercial purposes.

-Note that [DropzoneJS][14] files are included in this repository for convenience but remain under the original MIT license.
+Note that [DropzoneJS][15] files are included in this repository for convenience but remain under the original MIT license.

+Icons on the status pane by [hirschwolf][16] from Flaticon are included in this repository for convenience but remain under the original Flaticon Basic license.

 ## Known issues and possible improvements for future revisions
 - Uploading photos:
 	- Webpage URL should be more user-friendly: use some reverse look-up system to overcome IP issues, such that people can use a human-readable website URL.
 Alternatively, work with a scannable QR code to ease navigating to the right url on another device.
-	- The webpage may already reduce the file size before uploading, significantly reducing upload time.
-Ideally, all resizing is done browser-side to capitalise on the additional processing power available.
-Check [https://github.com/nodeca/pica][15].
-Dropzone also seems to have gained abilities in this regard in more recent versions.
 - Turning on and off should be more straightforward (currently relies on a hidden button in the bottom-left corner of the status screen).
 - Implement a dropdown status screen, similar to iOS and Android smartphones.
 This should ease management by users.
 - Redo the way the distance sensor is read.
 It is currently imprecise and slow, so it falls short of its intended use.
 If it works better, the effects of its use can be stronger.